brpo01/terraform-module/terraform-module.md

 Now let us begin configuring the remote backend

 - Create a file and name it backends.tf.
 Add the below code.
-Before you initialize create an s3 bucket resource on your aws account and use the name you specified in your code - "dev-terraform-bucket"
+Before you initialize create an s3 bucket resource on your aws account and use the name you specified in your code - "dev-terraform-bucket".
+You must also be aware that Terraform stores secret data inside the state files.
+Passwords, and secret keys processed by resources are always stored in there.
+Hence, you must consider to always enable encryption.
+You can see how we achieved that with server_side_encryption_configuration.

 ```
 # Note: The bucket name may not work for you since buckets are unique globally in AWS, so you must give it a unique name.